American Chinese cuisine: San Francisco Bay Area

 Since the early 1990s, many American Chinese restaurants influenced by California cuisine have opened in the San Francisco Bay Area.
 The trademark dishes of American Chinese cuisine remain on the menu, but there is more emphasis on fresh vegetables, and the selection is vegetarian-friendly.

 This new cuisine has exotic ingredients like mangos and portobello mushrooms.
 Brown rice is often offered as an alternative to white rice.

-Some restaurants substitute grilled wheat flour tortillas for the rice pancakes in mushu dishes.
-This occurs even in some restaurants that would not otherwise be identified as California Chinese, both the more Westernized places and the more authentic places.
-There is a Mexican bakery that supplies some restaurants with thinner tortillas made for use with mu shu.
-Mushu purists do not always react positively to this trend.
+Some restaurants substitute grilled wheat flour tortillas for the rice pancakes in mu shu dishes.
+This substitution occurs even in some restaurants that are not typically associated with Chinese cuisine, including both Westernized and the more authentic places.
+For example, a Mexican bakery that supplies some restaurants with thinner tortillas made for use with mu shu.
+However, this trend is not always appreciated by Mu shu purists.

 In addition, many restaurants serving more native-style Chinese cuisines exist, due to the high numbers and proportion of ethnic Chinese in the San Francisco Bay Area.

 Restaurants specializing in Cantonese, Sichuanese, Hunanese, Northern Chinese, Shanghainese, Taiwanese, and Hong Kong traditions are widely available, as are more specialized restaurants such as seafood restaurants, Hong Kong-style diners and cafes, also known as Cha chaan teng (茶餐廳 (chácāntīng)), dim sum teahouses, and hot pot restaurants.
 Many Chinatown areas also feature Chinese bakeries, boba milk tea shops, roasted meat, vegetarian cuisine, and specialized dessert shops.

-Chop suey is not widely available in San Francisco, and the area's chow mein is different from Midwestern chow mein.
+However, one of the most common American Chinese dishes, Chop suey, is not widely available in San Francisco, and the area's chow mein is different from Midwestern chow mein.